 Looking for a midwife

-How much does a midwife cost in Orlando, FL in 2024?
+How much does a home birth midwife cost in Orlando, FL in 2024?

 Kaitlin Gauna, LM, CPM

-If you're planning or thinking about a home birth, a significant aspect is your financial plan.
-This short guide will discuss the costs of hiring a midwife.
+If you're planning or thinking about midwifery care, a significant aspect is your financial plan.
+This short guide will discuss the costs of hiring a midwife in Central Florida.

 The costs

-As of October 2024, a midwife in Central Florida costs between $7,000 and $10,000.
+As of October 2024, a home birth through a midwife in Central Florida costs between $7,000 and $10,000.
 If you're reading this much further in the future, the costs might be higher because of inflation.

 At Moments Midwifery, we offer transparent pricing on our website.
 Visit our pricing page for more details.
 We pride ourselves on including more in our standard of care than typical.

-Why aren't most midwives in network with insurance companies?
+Why aren't most home birth midwives in network with insurance companies?

 When in network with an insurance company, insurance companies will pay minimally for a home birth midwife.
 On these numbers alone, a midwifery practice cannot be financially sustainable.